NIVANorge/MobiView/README.md

 Before we set up a distribution download server, you can email us ([magnus.norling@niva.no]) to get a pre-compiled version of MobiView.

 ### Building MobiView yourself
+If you want to build MobiView yourself (for instance to be guaranteed to always have the latest version or to make your own modifications), you can do the following:
 - Download [Ultimate++](https://www.ultimatepp.org/) .
 If you are on Windows, choose the win32 portable archive (latest version of upp-mingw).
 - Extract the archive somewhere.
 You may need to install [7zip](https://www.7-zip.org/) to be able to extract it.
 - Inside the upp folder, create a MyApps folder, and clone this repository to upp/MyApps/MobiView.